syncfusion-content/uwp-docs/uwp/Timepicker/Customizing-DropDown.md

 title: Customizing DropDown in UWP TimePicker control | Syncfusion®
 description: Learn here all about Customizing DropDown support in Syncfusion® UWP TimePicker (SfTimePicker) control and more.
 platform: uwp
 control: SfTimePicker
 documentation: ug
 ---
 # Customizing DropDown in UWP TimePicker (SfTimePicker)

 ## DropDown height

-The height of drop down can be changed using DropDownHeight property.
+The height of the drop-down can be changed using the DropDownHeight property.

 {% tabs %}